Post-clustering Inference under Dependence: Introduction

 \section{Introduction}

 Post-selection inference has gained substantial attention in recent years due to its potential to address practical problems in diverse fields.
 The issue of using data to answer a question that has been chosen based on the same data was formalized in \cite{fithian2017optimal}, where the basis of selective hypothesis testing was rigorously set with the definition of the selective type I error.
 This paved the way to perform selective testing when null hypotheses are chosen through clustering algorithms, bypassing the naive data splitting that reveals unsuitable in this context.
 However, their proposed approach, referred to as \textit{data carving}, as well as more recent approaches like \textit{data fission}~\cite{datafission} are difficult to implement in practice because they require knowledge of the covariance structure between variables.
 Moreover, they often involve the non-trivial calibration of a tuning parameter that controls the proportion of information allocated for model selection and for inference.
-The seminal work by Gao \textit{et al.}~\cite{Gao} established for the first time a theoretical framework allowing selective testing after clustering, when observations are independent and identically distributed as $p$-dimensional Gaussian random variables with a spherical covariance matrix.
-This corresponds to the following matrix normal model~\cite{horn2013matrix}:
+The seminal work by Gao \textit{et al.}~\cite{Gao} established a theoretical framework allowing selective testing after clustering using all the information in the data set.
+Their method is defined for independent observations identically distributed as $p$-dimensional Gaussian random variables with a spherical covariance matrix.
+This corresponds to the following matrix normal model~\cite{Gupta2018}: